For soft, healthy hair that feels good and looks good!

-In the media - Clean Beauty For Black Girls
+In the headlines - Clean Beauty For Black Girls

 There have been some studies (although not nearly enough) done on how the ingredients in hair products are harmful to our health.
 Especially the health of Black women.

-In addition, it is documented that more parabens are found in the urinary tests of Black women; these are also hormone disrupting chemicals.
+In addition, it's documented that more parabens are found in the urinary tests of Black women; these are also hormone disrupting chemicals.

 Why does that matter?
 Read more.

-In the media - Tender Heads Matter Podcast
+In the headlines - Tender Heads Matter Podcast

 This content was published by Jilea Hemmings for Tender Heads Matter Podcast.